Student Handbook: Section 5: General College Policies

 - Responsibility.
 Every person in the College community is responsible for compliance with this policy.
 The Associate Vice President for Academic Affairs as the Equal Opportunity and Affirmative Action Officer has been given day-to-day responsibility for implementing this policy.

 - Grievances.
-All grievances or complaints alleging a violation of the College’s nondiscrimination policy and policy prohibiting unlawful harassment should be submitted to the Associate Vice President for Academic Affairs who is the Equal Opportunity and Affirmative Action (EOAA) Officer and Title IX Coordinator (Room DS 102, 716.839.8301).
+All grievances or complaints alleging a violation of the College’s nondiscrimination policy and policy prohibiting unlawful harassment should be submitted to the Associate Vice President for Academic Affairs who is the Equal Opportunity and Affirmative Action (EOAA) Officer (Room DS 102, 716.839.8301).
+The EOAA Officer will also inform the Title IX Coordinator of any grievance that may constitute a violation of Title IX.
 Grievance forms are available in the office of the EOAA Officer, but any form or format may be used provided it is identified as a grievance.
 A grievance should contain a statement of the facts identifying the violation and as much supporting documentation as possible.
-Upon request, assistance in preparing the grievance will be supplied by the EOAA Officer/Title IX Coordinator.
+Upon request, assistance in preparing the grievance will be supplied by the EOAA Officer.
 Those filing a grievance should also express their view of a possible resolution to the problem.
 A grievance should be filed as soon as possible after the alleged discrimination has occurred (usually within 30 days).
 A delay in filing a grievance may impact the ability of the College to investigate and resolve the grievance.

 - Grievance Processing

 - Step 1.
-The EOAA Officer/Title IX Coordinator will attempt to resolve the matter as simply and as quickly as possible by informally meeting with the relevant persons in an effort to reach an acceptable agreement.
+The EOAA Officer will attempt to resolve the matter as simply and as quickly as possible by informally meeting with the relevant persons in an effort to reach an acceptable agreement.
 If the complaint involves an alleged sexual assault, the matter will immediately proceed to Step 2 below; no informal mediation will be undertaken.
-Cases of alleged sexual assault in which both the complainant and respondent are students will follow the procedures outlined in the Student Code of Conduct
+Cases of alleged sexual assault in which both the complainant and respondent are students will follow the procedures outlined in the Student Code of Conduct.

 During the investigation, the grievant shall have the right to present evidence and witnesses.
 The Grievance Officer will also examine other relevant evidence and witnesses, including professionals where appropriate.
 The Grievance Officer shall render a written decision on the grievance applying a preponderance of the evidence standard.
 A copy of the decision will be provided to the grievant and accused party(ies).
 Either party may seek review by the College President of all or part of the Grievance Officer's decision by filing an appeal with the Office of the President within 10 days after the decision is rendered.
 The President in conjunction with legal counsel for the College will review the decision to determine whether it is supported by substantial evidence and that the College substantially complied with applicable procedures.
 The President's decision will be rendered within 30 days of filing the appeal.
 The President may affirm the decision, modify the decision, or return the matter for further investigation.
 Should the President be the accused party, the appeal will be made to the Executive Committee of the Board of Trustees, which will review and rule upon the Grievance Officer’s decision.